overview components memorymap downloads possibilities contact

 The memory map - EPROM area

 Doesn't "EPROM" sound like something from outer space?
 Like, as the SETI project scans the skies looking for Signs of Extra-Terrestrial Intelligence (like finding intelligence around this hunk of rock was maybe asking too much), it might stumble across a big ol' EPROM lurking around the region of Sirius (no! you can't be sirius maaan!).
-But you don't need to have bothered reading this, it has nothing to do with Amélie and is merely a flimsy excuse for including some stylish clip-art... :-)
+But you don't need to have bothered reading this, it has nothing to do with Amélie and is merely a flimsy excuse for including some cute clip-art... :-)

 The arrangement of the EPROM